Why Ashoka, the emperor of India who inspired the symbols of new republic, is still worth reading

-On January 26, India celebrate its Republic Day.
+On January 26, India celebrates its Republic Day.
 On that day, 70 years ago, and three years after India’s Independence, the Indian Constitution came into effect, marking India’s transition to a republic.The new nation also adopted a new emblem on the same day, one that was inspired by an artefact patronised by an ancient king, the Mauryan emperor, Ashoka, who had lived from around 304 BCE to 232 BCE.

-The emblem’s image – designed by Dinananth Bhargavawhen working with the Shantiniketan-based artist Nandalal Bose on the Constitution’s manuscript – is a replica of Ashoka’s Sarnath pillar’s Lion Capital.
+The emblem’s image – designed by Dinananth Bhargava when working with the Shantiniketan-based artist Nandalal Bose on the Constitution’s manuscript – is a replica of Ashoka’s Sarnath pillar’s Lion Capital.
 Located near present-day Varanasi, this sandstone pillar has been dated to around 250 BCE.
 It consists of four lions standing back to back on a circular platform on which are also depicted four smaller animals – a bull, a galloping horse, a lion and an elephant – separated by 24-spoked chakras, or wheels; the platform in turn is perched upon a bell-shaped lotus.

 India’s national flag, adopted at Independence, too has the same chakra at its centre.
-Not only does the Lion Capital’s image appear on the Indian Constitution’s front page, it is also printed on the Indian state’s official stationary, on the cover-page of the Indian passport, and on every currency note.
+Not only does the Lion Capital’s image appear on the Indian Constitution’s front page, it is also printed on the Indian state’s official stationery, on the cover-page of the Indian passport, and on every currency note.

 A singular voice